Knot Divider Icon

 THE CONSERVATORY

-Caer Llan’s light, airy Conservatory has spectacular views across the Vale of Usk.
-Bi-fold doors link it to the Function Room, it can be used for extra seating space for formal meals or as a way of linking the Function Room with the Terrace and Gardens.
+Caer Llan’s light and airy Conservatory offers spectacular views across the Vale of Usk, creating a bright and inviting space for guests to enjoy.
+Bi-fold doors connect the Conservatory seamlessly to the Function Room, making it wonderfully versatile — perfect for additional seating during formal meals or as a relaxed link between the Function Room, Terrace, and Gardens.

 Swimming Pool and View